 One of the reasons pesticides are so prevalent in strawberries is due to their delicate nature.
 Strawberries are prone to fungus, and so farmers spray with abandon to stifle that.
 This fungal growth is another reason that strawberries are so difficult to keep and store, they rot rather quickly, usually within a few days of purchase.
 One of our Sonoma food personalities, Marcy Smothers (married to the famous Tommy Smothers) just wrote a book called “Snacks”.
 In it, she talks about how to keep strawberries fresh longer by giving them a bath in hot water.
 This, she says, abates the bacterial growth.
 So I thought I would give it a try.

 It worked!
 These are my strawberries after being stored for six days in the refrigerator in a covered Tupperware container.
 They still look and taste fresh.
 So here’s what you do: Put the berries, in batches as necessary, into a bowl and put hot (about 120 degrees) water over them, swish them about and leave them for 30 seconds.
 Drain into a colander and then set to dry on paper towels.
 Once dry, put into an airtight container and use them, probably within a week.
 But that buys a lot of time, doesn’t it!

-So my Fresh Homemade Strawberry Shortcake is different than many as, like I said, I use sweet biscuits rather than sponge cake.
+So my Fresh Homemade Strawberry Shortcake is different than many as, as I said, I use sweet biscuits rather than sponge cake.
 Second, I slice the berries or cut them into chunky pieces and put a couple of tablespoons of sugar on them, this really helps them release their juices, cover and put into the refrigerator for at least half a day.
 Then, when I’m making my whipped cream, I mince some of the sweet berries and add it to the whipping cream as I’m whipping it, flavor town!